Demostroyer/interview-project/README.md

 Appendix C contains every image used in the paper, besides the Control Flow Graphs.

 Inside the Supporting folder there is a README.txt.
 This contains all of the relevant information for the Appendices, and how best to run and compile the code for this project.

+# License
+All source code is under MIT License which you can find [here](https://github.com/Demostroyer/interview-project/blob/master/LICENSE)